 Cutting Tile With an Angle Grinder

-Angle grinders are a great tool for making curved cuts.
-These power tools can be rented from a local home improvement store if you don't own one.
+An angle grinder is a great tool for making curved cuts.
+You can rent one from a local home improvement store if you don't own one.
 In addition to safety equipment, be sure to wear a mask for this type of cut, as it creates a lot of dust.

 - Measure and mark cuts with a pencil or nonpermanent marker.